jswope00/edx-platform-sgu/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 Type
 ========

-  This is the kind of data it is, along with the size of the field.
-When a numeric field has a length specified, it just means that's how many digits we want displayed.
-It has no effect on the number of bytes used.
+  The kind of data and the size of the field.
+When a numeric field has a length specified, the length indicates how many digits display but does not affect the number of bytes used.

   .. list-table::
      :widths: 25 65